zhangyuanxun/scholar_finder/README.md

   --load_model no \
   --model_folder model_nsf_embedding
 ```
-After finishing the training embeddings, you will get model files (*.h5) under the folder /output.
+After finishing the training embeddings, you will get model files (*.h5) under the folder (/output).
+The model files have
+encoder model file (that maps dataset from high dimension to low dimension); and decoder model file (that construct dataset
+from low dimension to original dimension.)

 ## Evaluation
 For evaluation section, we can visualize scholar's knowledge embedding in 2D space; and evaluate our model with other schemes (such as XGBoost, DNN).

 - Visualize scholar's knowledge embedding in 2D space.
-    - Train scholar's knowledge embedding with latent-dim = 2
+    - First, train scholar's knowledge embedding with latent_dim = 2 to capture each scholar's latent representation
         ```
         python train.py \
           --type scholar \